amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-vision-nl-translate/tutorial.md

 The OCR method is able to extract lots of text from our image, cool!
 Let's break down the response.
 The first piece of data you get back from `textAnnotations` is the entire block of text the API found in the image.
 This includes the language code (in this case fr for French), a string of the text, and a bounding box indicating where the text was found in our image.
 Then you get an object for each word found in the text with a bounding box for that specific word.

+**Note**: The Vision API also has a `DOCUMENT_TEXT_DETECTION` feature optimized for images with more text.
+This response includes additional information and breaks text down into page, blocks, paragraphs, and words.

 Unless you speak French you probably don't know what this says.
 The next step is translation.

 Run the following `curl` command to save the response to an `ocr-response.json` file so it can be referenced later: